 Other FIFO Work-Related Tax Deductions

-- Fees related to renewal of licenses, permits, card or certificates required to operate machinery and equipment.
-Note that standard driver’s licenses are not tax deductible, and getting a machinery licence for the first time is not covered – only renewal fees.
+- Fees related to renewal of licences, permits, card or certificates required to operate machinery and equipment.
+Note that standard driver’s licences are not tax deductible, and getting a machinery licence for the first time is not covered – only renewal fees.

 - Cost of any compulsory medical assessments or examinations, including drug and alcohol tests.
 This doesn’t include pre-employment assessments, though.